 - Rubbing alcohol for cleaning

 There are different ways to grow mushrooms, but it typically starts with inoculation.
 This means weighing the mushroom spawn and the coffee grounds to work out how much of each thing you will need.

-You may need to collect coffee over time to get enough.
-Alternatively, if you live in a busy city, you may be able to gather coffee grounds from the local coffee shop.
-Take them an empty bucket and see if they’re willing to give you their waste.
+If you live in a busy city, you should be able to gather coffee grounds from the local coffee shop.
+Take them an empty container and see if they’re willing to give you their waste.
 If not, try the next coffee shop until you find one that is willing to help out.

 The Benefits of Growing Mushrooms on Coffee Waste

 There are lots of benefits to growing mushrooms in this way.